A Veterans Guide to VA Loans in Texas 2026

 What is a VA Loan?

-VA loans, offered through a program by the U.S. Department of Veterans Affairs, are designed to assist eligible veterans, active-duty service members, and certain surviving spouses in achieving homeownership.
+VA loans, offered through a program by the U.S. Department of Veterans Affairs, are designed to assist eligible Veterans, active-duty service members, and certain surviving spouses in achieving homeownership.
 Backed by the VA, these loans feature buyer-friendly advantages like no down payment, helping borrowers preserve their savings.

 They also remove the need for private mortgage insurance (PMI), reducing monthly costs.
 With favorable interest rates and flexible credit requirements, VA loans make owning a home more accessible.
 These benefits apply to various types of residential properties, provided the home will serve as the borrower’s primary residence.